Nine Miles Down: Plot

-Thomas "Jack" Jackmann, an ex-policeman turned security inspector for the GNE energy firm, arrives at the Jevel Afra Drill site, a remote research station in the Central Sahara Desert in the middle of a sandstorm.
+Thomas "Jack" Jackmann, an ex-policeman turned security inspector for the GNE energy firm, arrives at the Jevel Afra Drill site, a remote research station in the Central Sahara Desert during a sandstorm.
 None of the facility's 25 staff, led by Professor Borman, have been heard from in days.

-Jack finds the facility abandoned with signs of a struggle, numerous cryptic messages scrawled on the walls in Arabic with blood, and the gruesome sacrifice of a jackal.
+Jack finds the site abandoned with signs of a struggle, cryptic Arabic messages scrawled on the walls with blood, and a ritually sacrificed jackal.
 He sends photos of the writings to be translated.
-Unable to properly search the rest of the compound due to the storm, he investigates video recordings; he discovers Borman had established the dig site to investigate a newly detected air pocket nine miles below the surface.
-The scientists then began to exhibit signs of paranoia; Jack experiences a vivid hallucination while trying to sleep in his vehicle.
+Unable to properly search due to the storm, he investigates video recordings, discovering that Borman had established the dig site to investigate a newly-detected air pocket nine miles below the surface.
+The scientists then began to exhibit paranoia; Jack experiences a vivid hallucination while trying to sleep in his vehicle.

-By morning, the storm has cleared, and Jack meets Dr. Jenny "JC" Christensen, the lone remaining scientist.
-She explains that Borman was murdered by the chief geologist and stored in the refrigeration unit, along with Dr. Varga, who died of a heart attack.
-Jack calls in the deaths to GNE, but the police are tied up searching for the rest; his boss, Chief Caswell, orders him to stay put in case anyone returns.
-JC, meanwhile, is anxious to leave; Jack becomes suspicious, having not seen her in videos or photos of the team.
-While he recovers from hitting his head, she attempts to steal his vehicle, but he hides the keys.
-Kat later reports that one of the scientists, Dr. Ivanoff, was found alive and that JC did not appear on the crew roster; JC explains that due to budget constraints not allowing gender-segregated quarters, Borman falsified her information.
+By morning, the storm clears, and Jack meets Dr. Jenny "JC" Christensen, the lone remaining scientist.
+She shares that Borman was murdered by the chief geologist and stored in the refrigeration unit, along with Dr. Varga, who died of a heart attack.
+Jack calls this in, but the police are tied up searching; Chief Caswell orders him to stay put in case others return.
+JC, meanwhile, is anxious to leave; Jack finds her suspicious, having not seen her in videos or photos of the team.
+While recovering from accidentally hitting his head, she attempts to steal his vehicle, but he hides the keys.
+Kat later reports that one scientist, Dr. Ivanoff, was found alive and that JC did not appear on the crew roster; she explains that due to budget constraints not allowing gender-segregated quarters, Borman falsified her information.